liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer/04-kaleo-designer-task-nodes.markdown

 As usual, assign the workflow to the appropriate workflow enabled asset.

-Now when the workflow proceeds to the task with the resource action assignment, any user with `UPDATE` permissions on the resource (for example, Message Boards Messages) will be notified of the task, and can assign it to themselves (if the notification is set to Task Assignees).
-Specifically, the user sees the tasks in their *My Workflow Tasks* application under the tab *Assigned to My Roles*.
+Now when the workflow proceeds to the task with the resource action assignment, users with `UPDATE` permission on the resource (for example, Message Boards Messages) is notified of the task and can assign it to themselves (if the notification is set to Task Assignees).
+Specifically, users see the tasks in their *My Workflow Tasks* application under the tab *Assigned to My Roles*.

 Use all upper case letters for resource action names.
 Here are some common